NickV05/Shippmate-Docs/README.md

 - For Bringer carrier, duties are calculated individually for each item and then summed
 - For UPS carrier, the API uses the UPS Landed Cost API for accurate calculations
 - HS codes are validated and may be automatically adjusted for specific country combinations
+- **DDP is mandatory for all imports to the US (regardless of carrier) and for all Bringer shipments.** If you do not provide incoterms, the system will enforce these rules automatically.

 ### Create Shipping Label